apache/nuttx/configs/sam4e-ek/README.txt

      The current HSMCI driver supports DMA via the DMAC.
 However, the data sheet only discusses PDC-based HSMCI DMA (although there is a DMA channel interface definition for HSMCI).

+     Bottom line:  Untested and probably not usable on the SAM4E-EK in its current form.

 Touchscreen
 ===========